• Skip to main content

 Read our full Behringer HPM1000 review for more information.

-Sony WHH900N: Conclusion And Rating
+Sony H900N Review: Conclusion And Rating

 Sony has done it again by designing a high quality, versatile model that you can use around the home wirelessly or corded.
-Add in noise cancellation and the Sony WHH900N headphones are among the most versatile headphones on the market.
+Add in noise cancellation and the Sony H900N headphones are among the most versatile headphones on the market.

 When in wireless mode, they’ll only work with compatible devices, but you can always just use the included cable and plug right into the headphone jack on devices that do not have wireless capability.

-The WHH900N offers excellent sound quality, a comfortable and adjustable fit, a durable but lightweight design, and portability.
+The H900N offers excellent sound quality, a comfortable and adjustable fit, a durable but lightweight design, and portability.
 A long battery life and a quick charge feature round out an excellent set of features.

-Check Current Price On Amazon
+View On Amazon

 Reader Interactions